TheCrypticMusic/Bookshop/README.md

 # Bookshop
-Bookshop project that features a functioning front-end and backend (Using JavaScript)
+Bookshop project that features a functioning front-end and backend.
+Built with:

+Node.js
+Express.js
+MongoDB in conjuction with Mongoose
+Handlebars
+JQUERY

 **Features:**